Phone: (907) 372-3306 x31021

 Power School – Please make sure you are able to access PowerSchool as a parent.
 This is a great tool to track your child’s progress in the classroom.
-If you have any issues, please contact Carey Robertson at the front desk.
+If you have any issues, please contact the school front office.

 Grading – This has changed from and H,S,N, to an A,B,C, system.

 Homework – Homework will start the year with weekly packets.
 It will include math, reading, and spelling.
 Students will receive packets on the first day of the week and they will be due at the beginning of the following week.
 These packets require a parent initial.
 Your initial and time is important to help students solidify the practice of completing work thoroughly and in a timely manner.

 We will be keeping track of completed assignments in Students Planners.
 These are available for purchase at $5.00 each.
 Checks are payable to Crawford Elementary.

 Late Assignments – Students are expected to finish classwork in the time allotted for the subject.
 As we work on perfecting the art of timely work throughout the year, late assignments will have consequences.

 Honor Roll – This will begin at the 3rd quarter of the year.
 It consists of all academic subjects with grades of 90% or above.
 These is also A/B Honor Roll and it consists of students who have a mix of As and Bs in all subjects.
 For this A/B honor roll, the students must contain at least one A in the report card.

 Classroom Supplies – Please ensure your child has these additional supplies.

 - 1 clipboard